-There are so many choices of Lake Atitlan villages so deciding where to stay on Lake Atitlan is the first big choice that has to be made when planning your visit.
+There are so many Lake Atitlan villages to choose from that deciding where to stay on Lake Atitlan is the first big decision that has to be made when planning your visit.
 So, here is a brief breakdown of the various different Lake Atitlan towns and villages.
-Whenever someone we know decides to pay a visit to glorious Lake Atitlán, usually knowing only about the Mayan culture and impressive volcanic scenery, the first piece of advice they want is where to stay (the next is What are the best things to do?).
+Whenever someone we know decides to pay a visit to glorious Lake Atitlán, usually knowing only about the Mayan culture and impressive volcanic scenery, the first piece of advice they want is where to stay.
 The answer is never clear-cut as there are many good choices, but luckily they all have their own unique identities, advantages and disadvantages, so everyone will be able to pick the Lake Atitlan village that will be the best for them to base their visit to the lake from.

 Lake Atitlan Villages Map